MinorAdvancedPrototyping/grasshopper-open-access-test/book/Grasshopper_Rhino_course/Lessons/2_Lesson_2_-_Curves_and_lists/!index.md

 :::{card}

 💡 **Tip**: After you add a [**panel**] component, you can double click it to add content or edit the content.
-To make sure the content is read as data instead of text, right click the panel and click on **“**Multiline Data”.
+To make sure the content is read as data instead of text, right click the panel and click on **“Multiline Data”**.
 More on this in paragraph 2.4.

 :::